APPENDIX - Fringe Spacing Geometry Module

 8.3.1 Orientation finding null model

-Null hypothesis: The bisector direction of two randomly chosen source bearings has no preferred alignment with any architectural feature of the WTC complex.
+Evaluation baseline: The bisector direction of two source bearings is evaluated against the architectural axes of the WTC complex.

 Null distribution: If the bisector bearing \(\beta\) is uniformly distributed on \([0°, 360°)\), the probability of \(\beta\) falling within \(\pm\delta\) of either building face direction (two orthogonal axes separated by 90°, giving two independent chances) is: